 The Cavapoo is a popular — and somewhat new — dog breed that is a cross between the poodle and the Cavalier King Charles Spaniel.
 Here’s what else makes them so special.

-“Cavapoos can vary in their appearance, but they’re always very cute,” Dr. Emily Singler, VMD, a veterinary consultant for Fetch by The Dodo, shares.
+“Cavapoos can vary in their appearance, but they’re always very cute,” Dr. Emily Singler, VMD, a veterinary consultant for Fetch, shares.
 “They typically weigh between 12 and 25 pounds, can have curly or straight hair and can be one of several different colors, with or without white.”

 These pups are known for being short and sturdy with long floppy ears and a teddy-bear like appearance.
 Looks wise, they can either favor their poodle parent or their Cavalier side.
 If they have strong poodle genes, their hair may be curlier than others with stronger Cavalier King Charles Spaniel traits.
 “Some may have the short muzzle of the Cavalier,” Dr. Singler adds.